 In fact, I’m hard-pressed to imagine an environment worse for rational decision making than that of the modern office worker.

 You arrive at work and immediately start to answer the critical emails from your swelling inbox, telling yourself you’ll get to the low priority stuff later.
 The phone rings, it’s your boss wanting to know if you have time to chat on the 15-page proposal he was supposed to read for the meeting in 30 minutes.
-Having not read the proposal yourself, and not wanting to say “I haven’t read that,” you glance at the executive summary and, like anyone who’s learned to survive in an office, confidently act like you know what’s going on.
-Your opinion is superficial at best.
+Having not read the proposal yourself, and not wanting to say, “I haven’t read that,” you glance at the executive summary and, like anyone who’s learned to survive in an office, confidently act like you know what’s going on.
+Your opinion is superficial, at best.
 You know this but rationalize that everyone else put the same 5-minute effort into it that you did, so you carry on.
 Getting back to your desk, you find 5 missed calls.
 You call the first person back and immediately realize that you’re late for your meeting and haven’t read any of the preparation material.

 This isn’t an abnormal day.
 This is a reality for a lot of people in large organizations.
-From the moment we arrive until the moment we leave we’re pulled in all directions.
-The unwritten arrangement is that you have to do these things in order to justify your job.
+From the moment we arrive until the moment we leave, we’re pulled in all directions.
+The unwritten arrangement is that you have to do these things to justify your job.
 If you’re not pushing paper, firing up hundreds of emails, calling and attending meetings, and chasing something down … just what the heck are you doing to justify your salary.
 The environment is about politics and signaling, not about putting people in a position to succeed.

 Now picture Warren Buffett sitting at his desk with his feet up reading.
 He has no computer in his office.
-He’s not distracted every few minutes by that little annoying ding that signals a new email has arrived.
+He’s not distracted every few minutes by that annoying little ding that signals a new email has arrived.
 His day isn’t full of meetings.
 He doesn’t have an annoying boss that comes around and asks him for something tangible that’s he’s working on.
 He just reads and thinks.
 No wonder he’s so good at it.

 He knows that it’s hard to say no to ideas by smart people.
 That’s part of the problem: It’s hard to think clearly for yourself when there is always someone in your ear.
 So he moved to Omaha from New York.

-“In some places it’s easy to lose perspective.
+“In some places, it’s easy to lose perspective.
 But I think it’s very easy to keep perspective in a place like Omaha,” Buffett says.

 It’s very easy to think clearly here.
 You’re undisturbed by irrelevant factors and the noise generally of business investments.
 If you can’t think clearly in Omaha, you’re not going to think clearly anyplace.